AMC Javelin: 1970

-The engine lineup for 1970 was changed with the introduction of two new AMC V8 engines: a base 304 CID and an optional 360 CID to replace the 290 and the 343 versions.
-The top optional 390 CID continued, but it was upgraded with new cylinder heads featuring 51 cc combustion chambers and a single 4-barrel Autolite 4300 carburetor, increasing power to 325 bhp at 5000 rpm and maximum torque of 425 lbft at 3200 rpm.
-The code remained "X" for the engine on the vehicle identification number (VIN).
+American Motors changed the engine lineup for 1970 models by introducing two new V8 engines: a base 304 CID and an optional 360 CID to replace the 290 and the 343 versions.
+The top optional 390 CID continued.
+However, it was upgraded with new cylinder heads featuring 51 cc combustion chambers and a single 4-barrel Autolite 4300 carburetor, increasing power to 325 bhp at 5000 rpm and maximum torque of 425 lbft at 3200 rpm.
+The engine's code remained "X" on the vehicle identification number (VIN).
 Also new was the "power blister" hood, featuring two large openings as part of a functional cold ram-air induction system; this was included with the "Go Package" option.

-Many buyers selected the "Go Package", available with the 360 and 390 four-barrel V8 engines.
-This package as in prior years included front disc brakes, a dual exhaust system, heavy-duty suspension with anti-sway bar, improved cooling, 3.54 rear axle ratio, and wide Goodyear white-lettered performance tires on styled road wheels.
+Many buyers selected the "Go Package," with the 360 or 390 four-barrel V8 engines.
+As in prior years, this package included front disc brakes, a dual exhaust system, heavy-duty suspension with an anti-sway bar, improved cooling, 3.54 rear axle ratio, and wide Goodyear white-lettered performance tires on styled road wheels.

-The interior for 1970 was also a one-year design featuring a broad dashboard (wood-grained on SST models), new center console, revised interior door panel trim, and tall "clamshell" bucket seats with integral headrests available in vinyl, corduroy, or optional leather upholstery.
-A new two-spoke steering wheel was available with a "Rim Blow" horn.
+The interior for 1970 was also a one-year design featuring a broad dashboard (with a wood-grained overlay on SST models), new center console, revised interior door panel trim, and tall "clamshell" bucket seats with integral headrests available in vinyl, corduroy, or optional leather upholstery.
+A new two-spoke steering wheel with a "Rim Blow" horn was optional.
+Console-mounted automatic transmissions featured a new "pistol-grip" shifter.